 Eating Vegetarian Meals - In Complete Silence

 I think it was 6AM when the breakfast bell rang.
-This was our first awkward experience lining up together for food, and then sitting across from each other while we ate in complete silence (and
+We lined up for food, then sat across from each other while we ate in complete silence.
+Eye contact was a no no...and it was all quite awkward.
+We used our original seats and tables for the entire course.

 The food...it was quite good!
 I didn’t miss eating meat at all.
 I had been eating heavy, oily food in Manila prior to this, so these light, healthy dishes were much appreciated.
+My compliments to the Vipassana Philippines chefs!
 My very first silent retreat was off to a good start, I thought.

-You are not supposed to move too quickly...exercise is not allowed, not even a brisk walk.
-All energy needs to be focused on what Goenka calls "the work" at hand – the Vipassana techniques.
+You shouldn't move too quickly...exercise is out of the question.
+Not even a brisk walk.
+All focus should be on the Vipassana techniques.

 Zombies in the Yard